mishoo/UglifyJS/README.md

   `Error.prototype.stack` to be anything in particular.
 - Getting and setting properties on a plain object does not cause other side effects (using `.watch()` or `Proxy`).
-- Object properties are able to be added (not prevented with `Object.defineProperty()`, `Object.defineProperties()`, `Object.freeze()`, `Object.preventExtensions()` or `Object.seal()`).
+- Object properties can be added, removed and modified (not prevented with `Object.defineProperty()`, `Object.defineProperties()`, `Object.freeze()`, `Object.preventExtensions()` or `Object.seal()`).